Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 To whom does this guideline apply?

-This guideline applies to infants and children requiring advanced life support (PALS) in a healthcare environment (pre-hospital or hospital).
+This guideline applies to infants and children requiring paediatric advanced life support (PALS) in a healthcare environment (pre-hospital or hospital).

 Who is the audience for this guideline?